kyrellverano/Finite-Memory-Controller/README.md

 The other variables are in the default_input.

 ## Notebooks
-The notebooks are easily prepared for
+The notebooks are easily prepared and the instructions for inputs are explained there.
+All outputs will be automatically saved on outputs/NB.

 ## Python Scripts